AliCYSIQ/myRooms/3-Notes/authentication.md

 **NOTE** need to remove the value only and let it like this `token=&username=....`

 ___
+same bug as before but this time there's no username to change , [portswigger lab](https://portswigger.net/web-security/authentication/other-mechanisms/lab-password-reset-poisoning-via-middleware)

+___

+___
 ### Reports

 sometimes all you need to do it is just let blank , for example in 2FA holder you write `1111` then using `burp` remove it and let it blank(nothing written) and send the request and it will be passed and you will be login